 In this type of winding, the number of lanes parallel to the pole is the number of poles.
 Lap windings are used especially in high-current machines.
 This type of winding is achieved by arranging two identical windings on the same armature as well as by adding the same number of commutator bars towards the primary winding and the number for the secondary winding.

 In this type of winding in Triplex Type Lap Winding, the windings are connected to 1/3 g of the bars of the commutator.
 Such a lap winding consists of many lanes hence it is known as Triplex Type winding.
 This winding is used especially in wide current applications.
 The main drawback of this winding is that it uses many conductors which increases the cost of its winding.

 This type of winding has only two parallel lanes between the positive and negative brushes.
 The end of the first armature coil is connected at some distance from the end of the second distance coil commutator segment.

-In this type of winding the conductor, machine pole is connected with two parallel lanes.
+In this type of winding the conductor, and machine pole is connected with two parallel lanes.
 The number of parallel ports is equal to the number of brushes.
-This type of winding is applicable for low current and high voltage machines.
+This type of winding is applicable for low-current and high-voltage machines.